The forward-backward asymmetry of top quark production at the Tevatron in warped extra dimensional models

 At this stage, a few important remarks are in order.

-$i)$ Another puzzling feature of the CDF data is that the differential cross section with respect to the $t\bar t$ invariant mass is, except for the two extreme points, systematically below the SM expectation \cite{CDFexcess}.
-In our scenario, e.g. for $c_{q_L} \approx 0.1$, the negative interference between the contributions of the gluon and its KK excitation lowers the mass distribution as to fit nicely the data.
+$i)$ Another puzzling feature of the CDF data is that the differential cross section with respect to the $p\bar p \to t\bar t$ invariant mass is, except for the two extreme points, systematically below the SM expectation \cite{CDFexcess}.
+The negative interference between the contributions of the gluon and its KK excitation can lower the mass distribution as to fit nicely the data.
 We expect a tiny excess of events, ${\cal O}(20\%)$, for invariant $t \bar t$ masses above 800 GeV; this excess is found to be more significant in other scenarios, e.g. for slightly lower $M_{KK}$ values.

-$ii)$ The contribution to $A^t_{\rm FB}$ and $\sigma(t \bar t)$ from the exchange of the KK excitations of electroweak gauge bosons are not dominant for the set of parameters considered in Fig.~1.
-However, scenarios can be found in which these contributions are significant.
-In particular, the KK $Z'$ boson can have large enough couplings to the initial $q\bar q$ and final $t\bar t$ states, such that it generates the bulk of $A^t_{\rm FB}$ which, in some cases, can reach the level of $\approx 7\%$ \cite{Foot4}.
+$ii)$ The contribution to $A^t_{\rm FB}$ and $\sigma(t \bar t)$ from the exchange of the KK excitations of EW gauge bosons are not dominant for the model considered in the present paper.

-$iii)$ At the Large Hadron Collider, such gluon KK states could be copiously produced and $A^t_{\rm FB}$ asymmetry could be measured \cite{KKgluonLHC}, confirming or invalidating the present scenario; this will be, however, rather challenging.
-At the future $e^+ e^-$ International Linear Collider, one would be more sensitive to the exchange of the KK excitations of electroweak gauge bosons in top or bottom quark pair production \cite{dmr}.
+$iii)$ At the Large Hadron Collider, gluon KK states could be slightly more produced in our scenario where the KK gluon coupling to first generation quarks is enhanced (as $c_{q_L}<0.5$, in contrast with usual assumptions, which pushes the quark wave functions towards the KK profile) and top charge asymmetry could be measured \cite{KKgluonLHC}, confirming or invalidating the present scenario; all this might be, however, rather challenging.

-In conclusion, we have proposed a warped extra--dimensional scenario with specific localizations of the fermions along the extra--dimension, in which the tree level contribution of Kaluza--Klein gluon excitations with masses $\approx 3$ TeV, brings the theoretical value of the forward--backward asymmetry in top quark pair production close to the value measured at the Tevatron.
-This is in contrast to the Standard Model case where the predicted and measured values differ by more than two standard deviations.
-This is the same scenario which also cures the longstanding anomaly of the forward backward asymmetry for $b$--quarks measured at LEP.
-In this letter, we presented the main implications of this possibility; more details will be given in a future publication \cite{progress}.
+In conclusion, we have proposed an RS scenario in which the theoretical value of $A_{\rm FB}^t$ is relatively closer to the value measured at the Tevatron, compared to the SM situation.

-We are eagerly awaiting for a more precise experimental determination of the asymmetry, in particular from the D0 experiment.
-If the deviation persists and the relevant higher order corrections to the asymmetry in the Standard Model (which are mandatory to implement to have the predicted value under full control) fail to explain the experimental result, then one would have a very exciting signal of warped extra space--time dimensions.
+If the deviation persists in data and the relevant higher order corrections to $A_{\rm FB}^t$ in the SM can mainly explain the experimental result, then the warped extra dimensions could be play a partial role in the interpretation of this discrepancy.

 \textbf{Acknowledgments:} The work of AD and GM is supported by HEPTOOLS while the work of RKS is supported by the German BMBF under contract 05HT6WWA.
 We thank Z.~Zhang for discussions.